gravitational/teleport/rfd/0014-session-2FA.md

 ### enforcement

-2FA checks per session can be enforced per-role or globally.
+MFA checks per session can be enforced per-role or globally.

 #### per-role